For Autistic Adults and Parents of Teens with Autism in Palo Alto, CA and beyond

 - Stress Relief Apps.
 There are a variety of stress relief apps out there.

-Here is a list of classes that range from exercise classes that can help you release tension and build up strength, to classes that teach you how to shake a tail feather.
+Here is a list of classes that range from mindfulness and exercise classes that can help you release tension and build up strength, to classes that teach you dance moves!